 You can perform several actions with the results of a Detailed Search.
 It is possible to change the display of the results table by adjusting the table columns or displaying the results as a grid.
-In addition you can open a search result or carry out a search activity.
+In addition you can export the search results, open a search result or carry out a search activity.